What are allergies?

 Food allergies develop when the body develops a specific antibody to a specific food.
 An allergic reaction occurs within minutes of eating the food, and symptoms can be severe.
-Shellfish, peanuts, and tree nuts are the most common food allergies in adults.
-Milk, egg, soy, wheat, shellfish, peanuts, and tree nuts are the most common food allergies in children.
+In adults, the most common food allergies are shellfish, peanuts, and tree nuts; in children, it’s milk, egg, soy, wheat, shellfish, peanuts, and tree nuts.

-Symptoms of food allergy include itching, hives, nausea, vomiting, diarrhea, breathing difficulties, and swelling in the area around the mouth.
+Symptoms of food allergy include itching, hives, nausea, vomiting, diarrhea, breathing difficulties, and swelling around the mouth.

 The only treatment is to avoid the foods that cause allergy symptoms.
 If you (or your child) have food allergy, your doctor may prescribe injectable epinephrine (adrenaline) for you to carry at all times.
 This is necessary in case foods that cause allergies are accidently eaten.

-If stung by a bee, the bee usually injects a sac of venom and may leave a stinger in the victim's skin.
+In a bee sting, the bee usually injects a sac of venom and may leave a stinger in the victim's skin.
 If the stinger is still in the skin, gently scrape it out with a fingernail or a stiff-edged object like a credit card.
 Do not pull on the stinger, as this will cause the release of more venom into the skin.

-An allergic reaction is treated with epinephrine (adrenaline), either self-injected or administered by a doctor.
-Those who have had allergic reactions from bee stings should be seen by a board-certified allergy/immunology physician to confirm allergic potential by skin and/or blood testing to bee venom.
+An allergic reaction is treated with epinephrine (adrenaline).
+Anyone who has had allergic reactions from bee stings should be seen by a board-certified allergy/immunology doctor to confirm by skin and/or blood testing to bee venom that they have an allergy.
 Venom immunotherapy is recommended when venom allergy is confirmed.
-This will help reduce the possibility that re-sting will cause a serious reaction.
+This will help reduce the possibility that a re-sting will cause a serious reaction.

 What is allergic rhinitis?

-Nasal allergy symptoms and hay fever are referred to as "allergic rhinitis."
-Seasonal allergic rhinitis describes nasal allergies that change with the seasons due to pollen from plants (trees, grasses, or weeds).
+Nasal allergy symptoms and hay fever are referred to as “allergic rhinitis.”
+Seasonal allergic rhinitis is nasal allergies that change with the seasons because of pollen from plants (trees, grasses, or weeds).
 Seasonal symptoms arise during the pollinating seasons for particular plants.
-Because you can be allergic to more than one thing, your symptoms may get worse at different times throughout the year or may be constant.
+Because you can be allergic to more than one thing, your symptoms may get worse at different times throughout the year, or may be constant.